How to get to Kamikochi in Winter

 Step 1: Get to the Entrance of Nakanoyu Gate

-• From Matsumoto: Take a bus headed for Takayama.
+• From Matsumoto (Matsumoto – Takayama Line): Take a bus headed for Takayama.

-• From Takayama: Take a bus headed for Matsumoto.
+• From Takayama (Takayama – Matsumoto Line): Take a bus headed for Matsumoto.

 Step 2: The Hike Begins

-From Nakanoyu, you must hike around 3-4 hours.
+From Nakanoyu to Kamikochi, you must hike around 3-4 hours.

-1. Kama Tunnel: You will need to walk through a long, steep, and dark tunnel (about 1.3 km).
-A headlamp or flashlight is necessary.
+1. Kama Tunnel: You will need to walk through a long, steep, and dark tunnel (about 1.3 km) which during open seasons is usually used for cars and buses.
+During winter, a gate closes the road to vehicles, so it is safe to walk however a headlamp or flashlight is necessary.

 2. The Snow Road: After the tunnel, you will walk on the snow-covered road towards Taisho Pond and Kappa Bridge.